mpv-player/mpv/DOCS/interface-changes.rst

     - remove deprecated legacy hook API ("hook-add", "hook-ack").
 Use either the libmpv API (mpv_hook_add(), mpv_hook_continue()), or the Lua scripting wrappers (mp.add_hook()).
+    - improve how property change notifications are delivered on events and on hooks.
+In particular, a hook event is only returned to a client after all changes initiated before the hook point were delivered to the same client.
+      In addition, it should no longer happen that events and property change notifications were interleaved in bad ways (it could happen that a property notification delivered after an event contained a value that was valid only before the event happened).
  --- mpv 0.32.0 ---
     - change behavior when using legacy option syntax with options that start with two dashes (``--`` instead of a ``-``).
 Now, using the recommended